FBI chief's unceremonious ouster boomerangs on president

 Testifying before Congress is familiar to Comey, a former Justice Department official in the George W. Bush administration.

-As FBI director, he was accustomed to hours-long oversight hearings before Congress, including one a week before his firing.
-In 2007, he recounted to a rapt congressional audience the dramatic hospital room clash three years earlier with Bush officials over the approval of a domestic surveillance program.
+As FBI director, he was accustomed to hours-long oversight hearings before Congress covering a wide range of topics.
+In 2007, years before his appointment as FBI director, he recounted to a rapt congressional audience a dramatic hospital room clash three years earlier with fellow Bush administration officials over the approval of a domestic surveillance program.

+The associate who described the memo said Comey is willing to testify but wants to do it in public to ensure a full airing of events.
+Comey created several memos of encounters with Trump to ensure that a record would exist of conversations he found odd or troubling, according to the person.

 Comey was abruptly fired May 9 and learned of the dismissal as he was giving a talk in Los Angeles.
 While the White House initially cited a Justice Department recommendation and Comey’s very public handling of the Clinton email investigation as reasons, those explanations quickly shifted.